BradOraHacker001/employees-fullstack/readme.md

 ## 🛠️ Local Development

 ### 🧱 Building the project
-It is better to build the project using the Maven Wrapper to ensure that the correct Maven version is used.
+It is better to build the project using the Maven Wrapper to ensure that the correct Maven version is used (see [maven-wrapper.properties](.mvn/wrapper/maven-wrapper.properties)).

+These commands are for Windows:
 ```bash
    cd ./employees-fullstack/
 ```